Marguerite Clark: Stage career (1899–1914)

 Marguerite Clark finished school at age 16, decided to pursue a career in the theatre, making her first stage appearance as a member of the Strakosch Opera Company in 1899.

 She made her Broadway debut in 1900.
 The 17-year-old performed at various venues.
 In 1903, she was seen on Broadway opposite hulking comedian DeWolf Hopper in Mr. Pickwick.
 The 6 ft 6 in Hopper dwarfed the "petite and daintly" Clark who stood four-foot-ten-inches (1.5 meters).
 She starred opposite Hopper again in Happyland in 1905.
 Several adventure-fantasy roles followed.
 In 1909, Clark starred in the whimsical costume play The Beauty Spot, establishing the fantasy stories which would soon become her hallmark.
 In 1910, Clark appeared in The Wishing Ring, a play directed by Cecil B. DeMille which was later made into a motion picture by Maurice Tourneur.
 That same 1910 season had Clark appearing in Baby Mine, a popular play produced by William A. Brady.

 In 1912, Clark performed in a lead role with John Barrymore, Doris Keane and Gail Kane in an English adaptation of Arthur Schnitzler's play Anatol, which was later made into the film The Affairs of Anatol by Clark's future movie studio Famous Players–Lasky and directed by DeMille.
-That same year, she starred in a retelling of Snow White and the Seven Dwarfs.
+That same year, she starred in Snow White and the Seven Dwarfs.
 The classic tale was adapted for the stage by Winthrop Ames (writing under the pseudonym Jessie Braham White), who closely oversaw its production at his Little Theatre in New York and personally selected the lead actress.
 Clark expressed her delight in the role, and the play had a successful run into 1913.

 After seeing Clark’s performance in a revival of Merely Mary Ann (1914), film producer Adolph Zukor signed her to make motion pictures with his Famous Players Film Company.